Towards Real Zero-Shot Camouflaged Object Segmentation without Camouflaged Annotations: Abstract

 \section{Abstract}

 \justifying Camouflaged Object Segmentation (COS) faces significant challenges due to the scarcity of annotated data, where meticulous pixel-level annotation is both labor-intensive and costly, primarily due to the intricate object-background boundaries.
-Addressing the core question, "Can COS be effectively achieved in a zero-shot manner without manual annotations for any camouflaged object?" we affirmatively respond and introduce a robust zero-shot COS framework.
-This framework leverages the inherent local pattern bias of COS and employs a broad semantic feature space derived from salient object segmentation (SOS) for efficient zero-shot transfer.
-We incorporate an Masked Image Modeling (MIM) based image encoder optimized for Parameter-Efficient Fine-Tuning (PEFT), a Multimodal Large Language Model (M-LLM), and a Multi-scale Fine-grained Alignment (MFA) mechanism.
-The MIM pre-trained image encoder focuses on capturing essential low-level features, while the M-LLM generates caption embeddings processed alongside these visual cues.
-These embeddings are precisely aligned using MFA, enabling our framework to accurately interpret and navigate complex semantic contexts.
-To optimize operational efficiency, we introduce a learnable codebook that represents the M-LLM during inference, significantly reducing computational overhead.
+Addressing the core question, "Can COS be effectively achieved in a zero-shot manner without manual annotations for any camouflaged object?", we propose an affirmative solution.
+We examine the learned attention patterns for camouflaged objects and introduce a robust zero-shot COS framework.
+Our findings reveal that while transformer models for salient object segmentation (SOS) prioritize global features in their attention mechanisms, camouflaged object segmentation exhibits both global and local attention biases.
+Based on these findings, we design a framework that adapts with the inherent local pattern bias of COS while incorporating global attention patterns and a broad semantic feature space derived from SOS.
+This enables efficient zero-shot transfer for COS.
+Specifically, We incorporate a Masked Image Modeling (MIM) based image encoder optimized for Parameter-Efficient Fine-Tuning (PEFT), a Multimodal Large Language Model (M-LLM), and a Multi-scale Fine-grained Alignment (MFA) mechanism.
+The MIM encoder captures essential local features, while the PEFT module learns global and semantic representations from SOS datasets.
+To further enhance semantic granularity, we leverage the M-LLM to generate caption embeddings conditioned on visual cues, which are meticulously aligned with multi-scale visual features via MFA.
+This alignment enables precise interpretation of complex semantic contexts.
+Moreover, we introduce a learnable codebook to represent the M-LLM during inference, significantly reducing computational demands while maintaining performance.
 Our framework demonstrates its versatility and efficacy through rigorous experimentation, achieving state-of-the-art performance in zero-shot COS with $F_{\beta}^w$ scores of 72.9\% on CAMO and 71.7\% on COD10K.
 By removing the M-LLM during inference, we achieve an inference speed comparable to that of traditional end-to-end models, reaching 18.1 FPS.
-Additionally, our method excels in polyp segmentation, outperforming challenging baselines in both zero-shot and supervised settings, thereby highlighting its potential for broad applicability in diverse segmentation tasks.
+Additionally, our method excels in polyp segmentation, and underwater scene segmentation, outperforming challenging baselines in both zero-shot and supervised settings, thereby implying its potentiality in various segmentation tasks.
+The source code will be made available at \url{https://github.com/AVC2-UESTC/ZSCOS-CaMF}.

 }